 If you have ever traveled through Nebraska on I-80, I’m sure you have seen the giant Kearney Archway in Kearney, Nebraska that stretches above the Interstate.
 But, have you actually stopped at the Kearney Archway and taken the tour?
-It’s a Nebraska 2018 Passport stop and this year we decided to finally stop and take the tour (Tip – you get a small discount on admission with the Passport.)
+We’ve passed by it on many road trips and this year we decided to finally stop and take the tour.

 Even if you don’t take the tour, stop and visit their outdoor maze, beautiful trails along the river, and visit the massive gift shop and Visit Nebraska desk inside the Archway (all free to visit.)
 The Archway is a great place to get out and let the kids play if you need a break during your I-80 road trip.
 However, if you have time, I highly recommend paying for the museum tour located inside the Archway that stretches over the Interstate.

 The Kearney Archway tour is self-paced and guides you through how travel across Nebraska has evolved over the last few centuries.
 You receive headphones and an audio player and listen to short audio tracks explaining the exhibits as you walk through the museum.
 There are also signs you can read with more information about the exhibits.
 So, both auditory and visual learners will gain valuable knowledge from the Archway.

 The story begins with the first pioneers and their struggles crossing through Nebraska on the Oregon Trail and other trails.
 You will hear stories from the diaries of those original pioneers and see the wagons they originally used.